Anonemous2/GenepackReprocessor/README.md

 ## [1.0.13] - 2025-11-13
 ### Features
-- Added new reprocessor ability 'Recycle archite genepacks' (Commited by BardezAnAvatar)
+- (Rimworld 1.6) Added new reprocessor ability 'Recycle archite genepacks' (Commited by BardezAnAvatar)
 ### Fixes
 - Fixed allowing 'Can accept' on jobs with no genepacks selected.